youness-el-mesbahy/dentiste-registre/README.md

   - Verify credentials in `connection.php` and that MySQL is running.
 - **Permissions error when uploading**
   - Ensure `uploads/` is writable by the web server user.

-## License

-No license file is currently included in this repository.
-If you intend to distribute or open-source this project, add a `LICENSE` file.